This article will help you:

 - A custom alert allows you to be more specific about the conditions under which you'll receive a custom alert: whether it's above or below a specific value, or whether it differs from a previous value by a specified amount.
 You can also set a custom alert based on confidence interval.

-- To set a custom alert, click the Custom radio button to open the Set Alert modal.
-Specify your alert conditions, add the emails of everyone who should receive this alert, and click Set Alert.
+- Add the emails of everyone who should receive this alert, and click Set Alert.

 Confidence intervals and statistical significance in custom alerts